 The 2020 Spec MX-5 Challenge Championship will be held at Circuit of The Americas, in Austin, from November 5-8.
 There are three primary ways to qualify for the championship, each of which is designed to be exciting and full of learning opportunities:

 • Invitational opportunities.

 Each of these — Regional, National and Invitational — are part of a suite of 10 Marquee events, bringing competitors in the different competitions together to ensure large car count and learning opportunities.

 While drivers will be on track together, points are awarded separately for Regional, National and Invitational competitions.
 Each type of competition is set up to allow drivers to earn carryover points, which are then added to points scored at the Championship to determine the ultimate winner.
 The points system for each type of competition is detailed below.
 By using different scoring systems aimed at the same carryover points magnitude, the series allows drivers who are attracted to the distinct competitions to come together for a unified championship and compete on a relatively level playing field.

 The Spec MX-5 Challenge Championship will bring together the top points scoring drivers from the East Regional, West Regional and National Series and the five Invitational winners, all of whom bring carryover points.
 The two races at the Championship will provide additional points, and the driver with the top points total (carryover + Championship race 1 + Championship race 2) will be declared the winner of the Championship prize.

-The Championship is slated for the early fall of 2020 at CoTA or Road Atlanta, after the SCCA Runoffs and NASA Championships.
+The Championship is slated for November 2020 at Circuit of The Americas, after the SCCA Runoffs and NASA Championships.